-This Environmental Management Framework (EMF) is being undertaken in order to update the project portfolio for St. Vincent and the Grenadines.
-This EMF updates and expands the previously prepared Environmental Assessment (EA) by providing screening methods and procedures for the application of Bank safeguards, including guidance on the scope of studies necessary to complete for each subproject, criteria for triggering additional studies in the case of complex or significant activities, and a generic Environmental Management Plan (EMP) for use in simple situations where activities need no additional assessment.
+Additional Financing (AF) is being sought for the RDVRP project.
+This Environmental Management Framework (EMF) updates and expands on the previously prepared EMF, which provides screening methods and procedures for the application of Bank safeguards, including guidance on the scope of studies necessary to complete for each subproject, criteria for triggering additional studies in the case of complex or significant activities, and a generic Environmental Management Plan (EMP) for use in simple situations where activities need no additional assessment.
 It is likely that the majority of works will be relatively minor in nature and involve simple civil works where the environmental impacts are limited to the construction phase, requiring only the application of a standardized generic EMP.
 However, any exceptions will be identified during screening in the EMF, and subject to additional assessment work.

-Project works may be undertaken on mainland St. Vincent or in the Grenadines - Bequia, Canouan or Union Island.
-Works contemplated relate to the repair and rehabilitation of existing infrastructure, retrofitting of key government buildings and new facility construction (particularly satellite warehouses), geotechnical studies and engineering supervision for slope stabilization along critical road segments, as well as river defense works and coastal erosion protection studies.
+Project works will be undertaken on mainland SVG - Bequia, and Union Island.
+Works contemplated relate to the repair and rehabilitation of existing infrastructure, retrofitting of key government buildings and new facility construction (particularly satellite warehouses), geotechnical studies and engineering supervision for slope stabilization along critical road segments, river defense works and coastal erosion protection studies, the rehabilitation of feeder roads and the repair of a jetty.
 The possible project locations have been field-checked by World Bank staff have been inventoried and assessed in preliminary form through this EMF safeguards instrument which also includes a top-level Environmental Assessment (EA) to describe the environmental impacts of the project on a program-wide level.
-In addition this EMF includes an Environmental Management Plan (EMP) with environmental safeguards to guide the implementation of relatively simple civil works for which no additional assessment would be required.
+In addition this EMF includes an EMP with environmental safeguards to guide the implementation of relatively simple civil works for which no additional assessment would be required.